-Since December last year, the government's Investigatory Powers Bill has sparked debate over the balance between privacy concerns and national security in the post-Snowden era, with controversy around encryption, bulk data and hacking, to name just a few aspects.
+Since December last year, the government's Investigatory Powers Bill has sparked debate over the balance between privacy concerns and national security in the post-Snowden era, with controversy around encryption, bulk data and hacking being aimed at the former home secretary Theresa May.

 Update 8 June 2016: The Investigatory Powers Bill was comfortably voted through its third and final reading in the House of Commons, with 444 MPs voting in favour to 69 against.
 It will now be sent to the House of Lords to be scrutinised by peers.